-Siem Reap's international airport is seven kilometres out of Siem Reap proper.
+Siem Reap’s international airport is seven kilometres away from the town centre.

 Taxis can be picked up from a booth at the airport.
-The fee is US$8.
-Bear in mind the driver will hope to garner your custom for the duration of your stay, taking you around Angkor and so on -- this is totally up to you.
+The fee is US$8 to the centre of town and nearby.
+Bear in mind the driver will hope to garner your custom for the duration of your stay, taking you around Angkor and so on — this is totally up to you.

 Tuk tuks are not allowed to pick up business inside the airport, but there may be some waiting on the road outside if you want to take a look.
 The ride into town should be $5.

-Motos are similarly not allowed to do pick-ups from the airport , but again there may be some outside.
-A moto ride into town should be about $1.50 to $2.
+Motos are similarly not allowed to do pick-ups from the airport , but again some are likely to be loitering around outside.
+A moto ride into town should be about $2.
 You can often get the ride effectively for free by agreeing to hire the moto to take you around the ruins or show you to a guesthouse where they can get a commission for your stay.
 It is extremely bad form to negotiate a free ride and then decide not to use the moto for the ruins after all.

-If you're arriving by boat from either Phnom Penh or Battambang, you'll disembark at Chong Khneas ferry dock, some 12 kilometres south of Siem Reap.
+The boats to and from Battambang and Phnom Penh dock at Chong Kneas, a lake port about 12 kilometres south of Siem Reap.
 The trip to or from the pier takes about 30 minutes.
-The boat to Phnom Penh is a speed boat, costs $35 and takes around five to six hours.
+The boat from Phnom Penh is a speed boat, costs $35 and takes around five to six hours.
 Transport to Siem Reap should be included in the price.
-The boat to Battambang is a slow boat and can take anywhere from four to 12 hours, depending on the time of year and current, and how many times you stop.
+The boat from Battambang is a slow boat and can take anywhere from four to 12 hours, depending on the time of year and current, and how many times you stop.
 Expect a moto to charge around US$2 to get into town while a car should cost about US$6.

+Taxis from Phnom Penh usually cost around $45 to $55, and can be secured through travel agents in the city.
 The easiest and fastest way to get to the Thai border at Poipet is to take a share taxi from Siem Reap.
-You can either hire the entire car (US$30-35) or buy one (or two) seats in a car.
+You can either hire the entire car ($35-$55) or buy one (or two) seats in a car.
 Do not, under any circumstances, take an organised minibus to Bangkok.
-See Tales of Asia for detailed coverage of this route.

 Best described as a motorcycle towing a chariot, remorque-motos, or tuk tuks, can be found on just about every street corner.
-Short hops around town shouldn't cost more than a dollar depending on the number of passengers, but if you're planning on using these frequently, hire one for the day at the universal price of $15.
+Short hops around town shouldn’t cost more than $1.50 to $2 depending on the number of passengers, but if you’re planning on using these frequently, hire one for the day at the universal price of $15.
 They can comfortably seat two people and three or four at a squeeze.

-Short hops around town shouldn't cost more than a few thousand riel, with daily hiring starting at about US$8 depending on where you want to go.
+Very short hops around town shouldn’t cost more than a few thousand riel; a longer journey, say more than 1 kilometre, should be around $1.
+Daily hiring starts at about US$8, depending on where you want to go.

 More expensive but more comfortable than other options, figure on US$25-30 per day for a Toyota Camry, more for a minibus.
 If you’re planning on visiting outlying ruins and have a few people to split the fare with, this can be a smart way to get there.
 Most guesthouses and travel agents will be able to sort out a car for you, or just ask a moto and he’ll find you one.